An Elo-based rating system for TopCoder SRM: Proposed rating system

 \subsection{New players}

-So far we have a constant rating $R_0 = 1200$ for new players.
-However, the performance of new players is not constant.
-As the performance of existing players improves, SRMs become more difficult.
-This raises the barrier to entry.
+A key challenge in Elo systems is the appropriate entry point for newly joining players~\cite[§3.7]{Elo}.
+Previously, we assigned a constant rating $R_\text{init} = 1200$ to new players.
+However, the proficiency of new players is not stationary.
+As existing players improve, SRMs become increasingly difficult, raising the barrier to entry for newcomers.

 Before participating, potential players have opportunities to practice on recent rounds.
-Some may be experienced players coming from other platforms.
-Thus the performance of new players improves over time.
-Thus we adjust the initial rating for inflation. \begin{itemize} \item We choose a parameter $N$, the increase in $R_0$ per 100 rounds. \item After each round, adjust $R_0$ by $\frac{N}{100}$. \item Simultaneously, adjust $B$ for accuracy. \end{itemize}
+Some may be experienced contestants coming from other platforms.
+Thus the proficiency of new players improves over time, requiring adjustment for inflation.